-The modeling notation being used in Barium Live BPMN Modeler 2.0 is BPMN 2.0, which is recognized as the world standard.
-There are many symbols within BPMN 2.0, and in this article we present the most common ones.
+The modeling notation being used in InRule Process Automation's Process Studio is BPMN 2.0, which is recognized as the world standard.
+There are many symbols within BPMN 2.0 and in this article, we present the most common ones.

 Web sites for more info about the BPMN standard

 Flow objects are the main describing elements within BPMN 2.0, and consist of three core elements: events, activities, and gateways.

 Start event: An event that triggers the process to start.
 A process can contain multiple start events.
 Often a form is connected to the event, giving input to the process.